BrandonHe/sdl_android_guides/docs/System Capability Manager/index.md

 ### Capability Lists

-There are currently 3 responses that come back as Lists:
+These are the current responses that come back as Lists:
 - `AUDIO_PASSTHROUGH`
 - `BUTTON`
 - `SOFTBUTTON`